Zhuhai Lover’s Road

 If you want a more upmarket experience then Bar Street, aptly named, has inside and outside bars that cater for the more discerning tourist.
 There’s also a great indoor underground shopping centre close to the Macau border where you can buy all sorts of cheap and tacky products.

-Wanzai – There’s a ferry station here to Macau and a seafood street where you can select extremely fresh produce which is then cooked for you as you enjoy a beer.
+Wanzai – There’s a ferry station here to Macau (currently closed) and a seafood street where you can select extremely fresh produce which is then cooked for you as you enjoy a beer.

 Doumen – In the Southwest of the city, this is where you’ll find the airport and the 1,000 year old, scenic Jintai Buddhist Temple – well worth a visit if you’re in the area.
 You could also try out the Imperial Hot Springs Resort, styled in a Japanese outdoor garden with over 20 kinds of hot springs.

 Top 7 places to visit in Zhuhai